kindect/Adapted-game-snake/README.md

-# this is the main entry of kindect/Adapted-game-snake
+# This is the main entry of kindect/Adapted-game-snake
 The project is written in Python, and currently it is used for the contest.

 Using MulanPSL-2 lisense which is required for the contest.